The Triadic Functionality of Human Conscious Intelligence

 Ontointelligence, Adaptiveness, and Personal Strategies

 It can be said that the level of ontointelligence an individual has defines her/his adaptiveness, which is acted out by the strategic capacity.
-It has to be considered that the use of ontointelligence is only possible if, at a level of reactive and active intelligence, the individual found a functional place in the environment.
+It has to be considered that the use of ontointelligence is only possible if, at a level of reactive and active intelligence, the individual finds a functional place in the environment.

 Ontointelligence allows individuals to apprehend the nature of the environment they are dealing with and defines their adaptive behavior.
 Adaptiveness, as the purpose of human intelligence, is defined by the capacity of individuals to influence the environment in order to achieve an objective while being influenced by it.